Pediatric Home Service Data Breach Class Action Settlement

 When is the Pediatric Home Service data breach settlement payout date?

-Payments and credit monitoring codes will be issued to approved claimants approximately 90 days after the court grants final approval of the settlement.
+The settlement administrator will issue payments and credit monitoring codes to approved claimants approximately 90 days after the court grants final approval of the settlement.

 Why did this class action settlement happen?

-The class action lawsuit was filed after a targeted cyberattack on Pediatric Home Service’s computer systems in November 2024.
-Plaintiffs alleged the company failed to adequately protect private and protected health information, including names, addresses, Social Security numbers, medical and health insurance details.
+The class action lawsuit alleged a targeted cyberattack on Pediatric Home Service’s computer systems in November 2024 compromised the private and protected health information.
+The plaintiffs claimed the company failed to adequately protect private and protected health information, including names, addresses, Social Security numbers, medical and health insurance details.

 Pediatric Home denied the allegations but agreed to settle to avoid the expense and risk of continued litigation.